With the Affordable Care Act, dancers must carry insurance or pay a penalty. Here’s a cheat sheet.

 Although Kerollis eventually got a $150-a-month plan that covers physical therapy and chiropractor visits, the policy includes a $50 monthly fee for his asthma—something considered a preexisting condition by some insurers.

 Kerollis’ health insurance woes are common among dance professionals.
 However, with much of the Affordable Care Act phased in this month, the public has a bevy of new health benefit opportunities.
-The law requires insurance companies selling policies through state or federal “exchanges” to abide by specific consumer protections.
-Those include no discrimination based on preexisting conditions, no lifetime limits or restrictive annual limits and free preventive care, such as mammograms and birth control, with most plans.
+The new law requires insurance companies selling policies through state or federal “exchanges” to abide by specific consumer protections.
+Those include no discrimination based on preexisting conditions, no lifetime limits or restrictive annual limits and free preventative care, such as mammograms and birth control.

-“Freelance dancers or those who work for companies that don’t offer coverage are exactly the type of groups the ACA is meant for,” says Sarah Dash, a research fellow at Georgetown University’s Health Policy Institute.
+“Freelance professional dancers or those who work for companies that don’t offer coverage is exactly the type of group the ACA is meant for,” says Sarah Dash, a research fellow at Georgetown University’s Health Policy Institute.